j-schreiber/js-sf-cli-plugin/messages/jsc.apex.schedule.stop.md

 # flags.no-prompt.summary

-Don't prompt before executing destructive changes.
+Don't prompt before performing destructive changes.

 # flags.no-prompt.description

-Without this flag, the command asks for confirmation before stopping jobs.
+Without this flag, the command asks for confirmation before stopping them.
 Use this flag in CI pipelines.

 # examples